JosephPKC/ShurimaBot/README.md

 # Setup
 * Set up latest version of python with visual studio 2019.
 Use the python integration.
 * Set up pip env, and use that to install required packages.

+# Notes
+* main.py will be used to test.
+Will be removed once unit tests are set up.